sdeng9/sdeng9.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my page.
 I am Shiguang.
-I am currently an associate researcher (postdoc) at the Northwestern University, working with Prof. [Wei Chen](https://www.mccormick.northwestern.edu/research-faculty/directory/profiles/chen-wei.html) and Prof. [Horacio D. Espinosa](https://www.mccormick.northwestern.edu/research-faculty/directory/profiles/espinosa-horacio.html) starting from 2023.
-My overarching research objective is to develop process-aware and information-theoretic design-analysis-manufacturing frameworks for multiscale material-structure systems.

-I am broadly interested in interdisciplinary engineering applications at the frontiers of predictive science, scientific machine learning, design optimization and computational mechanics, including **topology optimization**, **reduced-order model**, **data-driven design**, **data assimilation**, and **physics-informed deep learning**.
+I have been an associate researcher (postdoc) at the Northwestern University, working with Prof. [Wei Chen](https://www.mccormick.northwestern.edu/research-faculty/directory/profiles/chen-wei.html) and Prof. [Horacio D. Espinosa](https://www.mccormick.northwestern.edu/research-faculty/directory/profiles/espinosa-horacio.html) on data-driven metamaterial design since 2023.
+My overarching research objective is to develop process-aware and information-theoretic design-analysis-manufacturing frameworks for next-generation multiscale material-structure systems.
+I am broadly interested in interdisciplinary engineering applications at the frontiers of design optimization, computational mechanics, predictive science and scientific machine learning, including **topology optimization**, **reduced-order model**, **data-driven design**, **data assimilation**, and **physics-informed deep learning**.
-My research focuses on questions such as:

-* How to address computational bottlenecks in large-scale design and analysis?
-* How to account for multiple performance and manuf. constraints in design optimization?
-* How

 Experience
 ======
 * In 2016, I received my Ph.D in Mechanical Engineering from the University of Wisconsin Madison.
 I was supervised by Prof. [Krishnan Suresh](https://directory.engr.wisc.edu/me/faculty/suresh_krishnan/) and my thesis was focus on the augmented topological level-set methods for large-scale thermo-elastic topology optimization.
-* From 2016 to 2019, I worked for the design optimization team at the MSC [NASTRAN](https://hexagon.com/products/product-groups/computer-aided-engineering-software/msc-nastran) as a R&D engineer to design, develop, test and maintain the topology optimization engine on the MSC APEX generative design platform.
+* From 2016 to 2019, I worked for the design optimization team at the MSC [NASTRAN](https://hexagon.com/products/product-groups/computer-aided-engineering-software/msc-nastran) as a R&D engineer to design, develop, test and maintain the topology optimization engine on the generative design platform [APEX](https://hexagon.com/products/msc-apex-generative-design) for additive manufacturing.
 * From 2019 to 2022, I collaborated with Prof. [Diran Apelian](https://engineering.uci.edu/users/diran-apelian) and Prof. [Ramin Bostanabad](https://engineering.uci.edu/users/ramin-bostanabad) as a postdoctoral researcher at the University of California Irvine.
 I led the project of data-driven analysis modeling for the multiscale metallic alloys with tomography-infused manufacturing-induced porosity distribution.